-Many offenders have great difficulty finding permanent employment after release due to a lack of job-seeking experience, a work history, and occupational skills.
+Many offenders have great difficulty finding permanent employment after release due to a lack of job-seeking experience, a work history, occupational skills, and other unique challenges.
 These individuals also face the reality that many employers refuse to hire individuals with criminal records.
-There are organizations and services dedicated to this group, but they can be difficult to find once an individual is released from incarceration.
-These resources will help users find those organizations and also provide some tools to aid possible clients.
+There are organizations and services dedicated to this group, but they can be difficult to find.
+The resources below will help users find helpful organizations/services and provide career development professionals with tools to aid possible clients.

 This bulletin from the National Institute of Corrections, provides a step-by-step guide for setting up a Career Resource Center in a correctional facility, a parole or probation office, or a community-based organization.
 It includes a companion multimedia DVD that contains many of the resources needed to operate an effective center, including assessment software and documents related to career exploration, offender re-entry, collaboration building and more.

 Established by the Legal Action Center, the National HIRE Network is a national clearinghouse for information as well as an advocate for policy change.
 The goal of this organization is to increase the number and quality of job opportunities available to people with criminal records by changing public policies, employment practices, and public opinion.
 The Network also provides training and technical assistance to agencies working to improve the employment prospects for people with criminal records.
 Practitioners can use the Resources list to find state agencies and local organizations to assist clients and practitioners.